Zypperman/xiandan/Linear Algebra/LA01 Motivation.md

 - ie. $f(x) = ax$
 - Also, it must also fit the criteria of being <u>single-valued</u>
   - every x-value must map to only 1 y value along the acceptable domain of values
+  - However, its ok for multiple inputs to map to the same output. (more than 1 x can map to 1 y, but 1 x cannot map to multiple ys)
   - ie. $f(x)=\sqrt{x}$ is technically not a function because although it is a one to one function, it is not defined for any input values that are less than 0 (so if $Domain_x = \mathbb{R}^+$ )
   - <span style="color:red"> NOTE: functions in this context span over a domain of all real numbers</span>
     - so $f: \mathbb{R} \mapsto \mathbb{R}, x \in \mathbb{R}$
     - "f is a function that maps any number in the set of real numbers, R, to the same set of real numbers R,"

-Equations &#8212; when you set two expressions to be equal to each other, or just an assignment
+Equations &#8212; when you set two expressions to be equal to each other as a statement of truth, or just an assignment.

 - Between expressions (ie $ax = 0$)
   - Important premise: expression 1 is equal to expression 2, as a statement of truth.
 This may not always be the case, its just an assumption (see equations with no solution / infinite solutions)